 The next verse says,

 Romans 9:7a NIV Nor because they are his descendants are they all Abraham’s children.

 This makes it clear.
 They are not his descendants simply because they have Abraham's physical seed.
 We see the same thing in John 8:39-40.
 Jesus is telling the Jews that they are not Abraham's children.
 Then in verse 44, he says their father is the devil.
 Being a child of Abraham is the same as being a child of God.
 It is only by faith.
 According to Jesus, even the Jews in Jerusalem were not Abraham's children.
 They were instead children of the devil.

 father is Abraham."
 Jesus said to them, "If you were Abraham's children,

 you would do the works of Abraham.
-(40)
+(40) But now you

-God.
-Abraham didn't do this.
+didn't do this.